Upwork Jobs to Skip: Avoid Wasted Bids & Connects

 Filtering by hire rate surfaces these clients quickly.
 A low hire rate combined with many job posts is a reliable signal for this pattern.

 Vibeworker helps you focus on the jobs worth your time by surfacing match quality, client signals, and opportunity score in one place.
-Start your free trial →
+Get started for free →

 Michael Watkins